 Secret #11: Carefully Consider Your Toppings

-What’s so amazing about a classic burger?
+What’s so amazing about a a classic burger?
 Everything melds together so you get every flavor in each bite.
 Juicy meat, melty cheese, a chewy bun, a tangy pickle…bliss.
 If you pile on too many toppings, they compete with each other-and with the beef.
 (You did go through the effort to make the best-ever burger patty.
 You should enjoy it!)

 Our favorite formula for a good burger?
 Add one topping from each of these categories: savory and rich (fried egg, bacon, cheese); creamy and cool (avocado, mayo or aioli); crispy and fresh (lettuce, tomato, thinly sliced onion); and sharp (dill pickle, pickled onions).
 That’ll create the perfect balanced bite.

 Now that you know how to grill the perfect patty, check out our step-by-step guide with instructions for making burgers on the stove or in the oven, plus recipes for our favorite homemade burger sauces.